-Reportedly, quite a number of people complain of experiencing a warm feeling in their thigh.
+Reportedly, quite a number of people complain of experiencing a warm sensation in my thigh.
 The sensation is equated to that of warm water being poured on you.
-Typically, these warm flashes last only for a few seconds and then disappear.
+Typically, these warm flashes last only for a few seconds.
 However, over time they become more persistent and painful.
 Have you have experienced this?
 There are several conditions that could be behind it.

 Conditions related to a Warm Sensation in the Thigh

-Commonly referred to as a ‘pinched nerve’, Radiculopathy describes a condition where nerves cease to work properly.
+Radiculopathy (pinched nerve) is when nerves cease to work properly.
 Typically, symptoms include; pain along the outer side of the thigh, numbness & weakness in the outer/inner thigh and difficulty in controlling certain body muscles.

 Greater Trochanteric Pain Syndrome (GTPS)

-The disease is more common in females who are between the ages of 40 – 60.
+The disease is more common in females who are ages 40 – 60.
 GTPS comprises of Tendinopathy (Severe Tendon Pain), External snapping hip and Trochanteric bursitis.

-This disease is characterized by stiffness or clicking sounds during walking, increased pain in the joints (especially during rainy seasons), limping and pains at the knee, thigh, groin or buttocks.
-However, a clear cause of the Hip Osteoarthritis is yet to be established, factors like obesity, aging, and joint injuries are believed to be behind it.
+This disease is characterized by stiffness or clicking sounds during walking.
+Commonly increased pain in the joints (especially during rainy seasons).
+Also, limping and pains at the knee, thigh, groin or buttocks.
+However, a clear cause of Hip Osteoarthritis is yet to be established.
+Although, factors like obesity, aging, and joint injuries are believed to be behind it.

-The above are some of the medical conditions that could be behind the warm sensation in your thigh.
-Kindly note that this article is only meant to provide you with valuable insights, to get a clear diagnosis, it is advisable to book an appointment with a medical practitioner.
-They will get to diagnose the accurate cause and provide an efficient type of treatment.
+The above mentioned are common medical conditions behind the warm sensation in your thigh.
+Kindly note that this article is only meant to provide you with valuable insights.
+For a clear diagnosis, it is advisable to book an appointment with a physician.